Gradian-me/gradian-app/src/docs/schema/RELATIONS_API_NESTJS_DEPLOYMENT.md

 ### Query Optimization

 1. **Indexing Strategy**
+   - Index on `(schemaId, id)` for entity lookups
-   - Index on `(sourceSchema, sourceId)` for source queries
+   - Index on `(sourceSchema, sourceId)` for relation source queries
-   - Index on `(targetSchema, targetId)` for target queries
+   - Index on `(targetSchema, targetId)` for relation target queries
-   - Index on `relationTypeId` for type queries
+   - Index on `relationTypeId` for relation type queries
-   - Composite unique index on `(sourceSchema, sourceId, targetSchema, targetId, relationTypeId, inactive)` for duplicate detection
+   - Composite indexes for common query patterns
+   - Index on `tenantIds` or tenant-related fields for multi-tenant filtering

 2. **Batch Operations**
    - When `resolveTargets=true`, batch fetch entities by schema
    - Use `IN` queries or `$in` operators instead of N+1 queries
    - Cache schema definitions if frequently accessed
+   - Batch create/update operations when possible

-3. **Pagination** (Future Enhancement)
+3. **Pagination**
-   - Consider adding `limit` and `offset` parameters for large result sets
+   - Implement pagination for all list endpoints
+   - Default limit: 20-50 items per page
-   - Default limit: 1000 relations per query
+   - Maximum limit: 1000 items per page
+   - Use cursor-based pagination for large datasets

 4. **Caching**
-   - Cache external nodes registry (if applicable)
-   - Cache schema definitions
+   - Cache schema definitions (TTL: 5 minutes)
-   - Consider caching frequently accessed relations (with TTL)
+   - Cache frequently accessed entities (TTL: 1-5 minutes)
+   - Cache external nodes registry (TTL: 1 hour)
+   - Invalidate cache on writes (POST/PUT/DELETE)
+   - Use Redis or in-memory cache for shared caching

+5. **Database Query Optimization**
+   - Use SELECT only needed fields (avoid `SELECT *`)
+   - Use JOINs instead of multiple queries when possible
+   - Implement query result caching for read-heavy endpoints
+   - Use database connection pooling

 ### Target Resolution Performance